 In April 2007 The Tenancy Deposit Scheme came into affect.
 It was born out of the Housing Act 2004 and requires all landlords to register any deposits held against any tenancy, even those created prior to 2007.
 If you choose a Let Only Service we will pass the deposit to you and you will be responsible for registering it within 30 days of the start of the tenancy and providing the tenant with the relevant prescribed information for your chosen scheme.
 If you chose a Fully Managed or a Rent Collect Service we will register the deposit on your behalf.

 If your tenant disagrees with the level of proposed deductions you intend to make from their deposit at the end of the tenancy, they have the right to raise a dispute with the Tenant Deposit Scheme.
 In this instance, both evidence packs (the landlord’s and the tenant’s) have to be submitted and an independent tribunal makes a decision.
 This decision is final and there is no right of appeal.
-In the event that the inventory or the check out report is compiled by the landlord or their agent, the documentation is deemed to be biased by the tribunal.
+In the event that the inventory or the check out report is compiled by the landlord, lacking in detail or not mutually agreed it can be deemed as biased by the tribunal.
 This results in as much as 50% of the claim being rejected.
-This could represent hundreds of pounds otherwise justifiably due to you, so we strongly recommend that our landlords use an approved third party inventory clerk.
+This could represent hundreds of pounds otherwise justifiably due to you, so we strongly recommend that our landlords appoint us to organise the inventory report.
+This will include a detailed report with time/date stamped photos, detailed condition statements, electronic submission to the tenant with an opportunity for them to comment and sign.
+It is also advised to appoint us to carry out mid tenancy property visits.
+A report is sent to the landlord highlighting any maintenance or tenant issues.
+The tenant also receives a report with anything requiring the attention (e.g cleaning, condensation management etc).
+If not addressed during the tenancy after they have been given advice, the landlord is in a stronger position to make a claim.

 The only monies we require in advance of marketing your property are those to enable us to commission an Energy Performance Certificate (EPC) for your property.
 From January 2009 it is a statutory requirement that you have one before your property can be marketed and also to ensure the notice to terminate a tenancy is valid.
-For landlords who we provide either the managed or rent and collect service for, we give you an interest free payment plan over 12 months.
+For landlords who we provide either the managed or rent and collect service for, we give you an interest free payment plan over 12 months of the fees.

 We are acutely aware that there are a number of agents who are offering a cut price service in the marketplace.
-There are estate agents who operate a letting department to improve cash flow while the selling sector is depressed.
-There are others who just cut corners.
 We believe this is a specialist job and know the pitfalls of not doing it properly.
 Many landlords approach us each year who elected to go for a cut price service and sadly got just that.
 There are too many stories of tenants that have been allowed to move in without taking up proper references; tenancy agreements that do not protect the landlord’s interests as they should; rent that has not been charged and therefore not collected; inappropriate tenants put into properties who have caused £1000s of damage; notices that have been served incorrectly or late; deposits that have not been registered and so on.
 One of the major complaints we hear, however, is that agents just do not communicate with their clients as they should.
 We have priced our service as competitively as we can with the personnel and systems that we have in place.
 We know that your asset has to be looked after to ensure maximum yield and we will do just that.

 As a landlord you are responsible for insuring the Building and adding Contents, predominantly for the liability insurance.
-We would recommend Let Alliance who offer a comprehensive policy with nil excess options.
+You must have a landlord specific cover in place.

 Since the introduction of the Tenant Fees Act 2019 we are no longer able to make a tenants contract conditional on them purchasing cover for accidental damage to landlords goods.
 We do howevely continue to firmly promote the benefits of having such cover in place not only for their own possessions but because they are, in effect, insuring their deposit.
 Any remedial work as a result of accidental damage can be carried out during the tenancy and it protects their deposit from more costly deductions at the end of the tenancy.